 But You Said cPanel is the Best Till Yesterday

-But now cPanel lost the credibility and trust.
+But now, cPanel lost credibility and trust.
 Thus we are moving to DirectAdmin confidently.

 👋Hello to DirectAdmin

 DirectAdmin is second to none.
-DirectAdmin is stable and has been since 16 years now.
+DirectAdmin is stable and has been for 16 years now.

-DirectAdmin was mostly targetted to Server Admins and was not for shared hosting holders.
-However, ever since the new cPanel pricing announced, DirectAdmin team started working on rapidly and released many features recently.
-That’s included a cPanel to DirectAdmin migration script which got published in a few hours.
+DirectAdmin was mostly targeted to Server Admins and was not for shared hosting holders.
+However, ever since the new cPanel pricing was announced, the DirectAdmin team started working on rapidly and recently released many features.
+That’s included a cPanel to DirectAdmin migration script, which got published in a few hours.

 DirectAdmin is Not Interwoven Into the OS

 We are not getting something with premade binaries with non-standard items.
-Thus we will get more control and customisation power to make an even better infrastructure.
+Thus we will get more control and customization power to make an even better infrastructure.

 DirectAdmin is Easy to Use